adamwaite/Validator/README.md

 - Email address validation
 - Custom block validation
 - Remote validation (remote web service validation)
+- Ensure string contains at least one digit
-- *More to come as encountered!*.
+- *More to come as encountered!*

-The `UIControl+ALPValidor` category extends UIControl to allow automatic validation of input on the change event.
+Features:

+- Single import
+- Intuitive API
+- String validation
+- Numeric validation
+- File validation
+- ALPValidator provides validation only, styling and handling is not opinionated and up to you
+- Validation state handler block
+- Register to validate on input change using the `UIControl+ALPValidor` category

 ## Installation